A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

-Back-in-stock emails fix that.
-The shopper saves the item, you fire an email the moment it returns to inventory, and they come back to buy.
-It’s the simplest recovery flow in ecommerce, and one of the highest-converting.
+Shopify back in stock notifications are the automated emails that turn that lost sale into a recovered one.
+The shopper saves the item (or taps a notify me button), you fire an email the moment the variant returns to inventory, and they come back to buy.
+It is the simplest recovery flow in ecommerce, and one of the highest-converting at 15–25% versus 2–4% for typical ecommerce email.

-This guide shows the free way to set it up on Shopify.
+This guide shows the free way to set up Shopify back in stock notifications.
 No code.
 One minute.
-Works with any theme.
+Works with any Shopify theme.

 Quick answer:

-- Install Magic Wishlist from the Shopify App Store.
+- Install Magic Wishlist from the Shopify App Store (free plan, no free trial, no credit card).

 - Toggle the app embed on in your theme editor.